-- 1. The Commission shall provide Member States with the necessary support, assistance and capacity building in order to enable them to carry out their obligations under this Directive.
-In particular, the Commission shall issue, in cooperation with the Member States, documents and scientific tools that may be used by Member States to facilitate them to: - (a) establish a monitoring framework pursuant to Article 6 and determine their sampling points pursuant to Article 8(1) and (1a) and Part A.1 of Annex II ; - (b) set sustainable target values and operational trigger values for the soil descriptors pursuant to Article 7(2) and Parts A, B and C as relevant of Annex I; - (c) determine their list of organic contaminants to be monitored pursuant to Article 7(3) and Part B of Annex I with the possibility to take into account the indicative watch list of soil contaminants to be established by the Commission pursuant to Article 7(5a); - (d) assess the areas not at risk of salinization that can be excluded from the measurements of electrical conductivity pursuant to Article 8(2) and Part A of Annex I; - (e) carry out in-situ sampling of soil descriptors pursuant to Article 8(2) and Part A.2 of Annex II;
+- 1. The Commission shall provide Member States with the necessary support, assistance and capacity building in order to help them carry out their obligations under this Directive.
+In particular, the Commission shall, in cooperation with the Member States, draw up documents and develop scientific tools that may be used by Member States to facilitate them to: - (a) establish a monitoring framework pursuant to Article 6 and determine their sampling points pursuant to Article 8(1) and (1a) and Part A.1 of Annex II; - (b) set sustainable target values and operational trigger values for the soil descriptors pursuant to Article 7(2) and Parts A and B of Annex I; - (c) determine their list of organic contaminants to be monitored pursuant to Article 7(3) and Part B of Annex I; - (d) assess the areas not at risk of salinization that can be excluded from the measurements of electrical conductivity pursuant to Article 8(2) and Part A of Annex I; - (e) carry out in-situ sampling of soil descriptors pursuant to Article 8(2) and Part A.2 of Annex II;

-- (f) determine the values of the soil sealing and soil destruction indicators pursuant to Article 8(2b) and Part C of Annex II; - (g) determine or estimate the values of the soil descriptors pursuant to Article 8(3) and Part B of Annex II; - (h) identify and assess the critical loss of ecosystem services pursuant to Article 9(3) subparagraph 1 and the impact of soil sealing and soil destruction on the loss of ecosystem services pursuant to Article 9(3) subparagraph 2; - (i) identify the potentially contaminated sites and to lay down a list of potentially contaminating activities pursuant to Article 13; and - (j) lay down the specific methodology for assessing the site specific risks of contaminated sites, taking into account common practices, methodologies and toxicological data pursuant to Article 15.
+- (f) determine the values of the soil sealing and soil removal indicators pursuant to Article 8(2b) and Part C of Annex II; - (g) determine or estimate the values of the soil descriptors pursuant to Article 8(3) and Part B of Annex II; - (h) identify and assess the critical loss of ecosystem services pursuant to Article 9(3) subparagraph 1 and the impact of soil sealing and soil removal on the loss of ecosystem services pursuant to Article 9(3) subparagraph 2; - (i) identify the potentially contaminated sites and to lay down a list of potentially contaminating activities pursuant to Article 13; and - (j) lay down the specific methodology for assessing the site specific risks of contaminated sites, taking into account common practices, methodologies and toxicological data pursuant to Article 15. - (k) provide at local level information on measures and practices to increase soil resilience pursuant to article 10(1), point bb) by providing and regularly updating a repository of knowledge on soil resilience containing practical information on soil management practices.